seanmars/my-awesome-tools/docs/self-hosted/README.md

 - [Focalboard](https://github.com/mattermost-community/focalboard) - Focalboard is an open source, self-hosted alternative to Trello, Notion, and Asana.
 - [Bitwarden](https://bitwarden.com/)
 - [Vaultwarden](https://github.com/dani-garcia/vaultwarden) - Unofficial Bitwarden compatible server written in Rust, formerly known as bitwarden_rs
+- [glance](https://github.com/glanceapp/glance) - A self-hosted dashboard that puts all your feeds in one place
+- [hoarder](https://github.com/hoarder-app/hoarder) - A self-hostable bookmark-everything app (links, notes and images) with AI-based automatic tagging and full text search
+- [docmost](https://github.com/docmost/docmost) - Docmost is an open-source collaborative wiki and documentation software.
+It is an open-source alternative to Confluence and Notion.